 - room inventory

-One side note here on deposits: many countries have deposit protection laws where you must place a received security deposit with an independent provider to hold this amount as a ‘protected deposit’.
-Be sure to be aware of local laws where you are based.
+Important: Many countries have deposit protection laws where you must place a received security deposit with an independent provider to hold this amount as a ‘protected deposit’.
+Be sure to be aware of local laws on deposits where you are based.